byu-rad-lab/affine_mpc/README.md

 ## API
 The C++ and Python APIs are almost identical, but I will try to highlight the differences here.
 Note that the C++ interface uses Eigen (fixed-size or dynamic matrices) while Python uses Numpy arrays: these types are not specified in the function declarations below to avoid being verbose.

+**Not all functionality is documented here - only the basics.** You can see the interface to all available functions by looking at the header files or using iPython on the Python library.
+Also, you can generate a stub file for the Python library with `stubgen -m affine_mpy_py -o stubs` (run at the location of the python library) if you want to use a stub file to enable autocompletion in an IDE like VS Code.
+More on [stubgen](https://manpages.ubuntu.com/manpages/focal/man1/stubgen.1.html).

 ### MPC Constructor
 When you create an instance of any MPC class within the library, you must specify the number of states and inputs in your system, the horizon length and number of knot points you want to use in your prediction horizon, and the options you wish to use in your cost and constraint functions (shown [above](#mpc-problem) with red labels).
 Note that all of the cost and constraint options default to `false`.
 Once you specify all of these values in the constructor, those values can not change.
 All of the applicable values in the cost and constraint functions can be changed, but not the size and setup of the MPC problem.
 All MPC classes within this library inherit from the `MPCBase` interface class (which is not usable on its own as it has no solver - it is used to define a consistent interface with all of the MPC classes).
 All MPC classes in this library have the same constructor structure as `MPCBase`: